wp-plugins/wtg-tasks-manager/readme.txt

 == Changelog ==

-= 0.0.31 =
+= 0.0.32 =
 * Feature Changes
     * Import Tasks CSV: new tab on Tasks page for importing .csv file - it is a basic importer, if you need more done to it please make a request in the plugins forum
+    * Automatically generated task titles (not handy for everyone) shortened from 50 to 30 characters.
 * Technical Information
-    * New view file added to package (missed on 0.0.30)
+    * Fix in tasknew() which will allow post excerpt (short description) to be set when it has not been by user.
 * Known Issues
     * Search ability still to be complete.
-    * Posts view "All" does not show all posts - it is a WordPress limitation at this time when using custom statuses.
+    * Posts view "All" does not show all posts - I think it is a WordPress limitation at this time when using custom statuses.
 I'll seek a workaround like hooking into the query.
     * post-new.php (Create Task) view cannot be used yet - it does not have all required fields.
 Please use form provided on plugins own pages until it is improved.

-= 0.0.2 =
-* Feature Changes
-    * Freelancer Offer field: enter the amount of cash (with currency symbol) that your happy to pay a freelancer who completes the task.
-    * Required Capability menu: select the capability required to view a task.
-Not fully applied - only admin will be able to view tasks for some versions to come.
-Security related changes will always be rolled out slowly.
-    * Now users must select a project before submitting New Task form.
-* Technical Information
-    * Beta views removed from package.
-    * Plugin update view added to package.
-* Known Issues
-    * Search ability still to be complete.
-    * Posts view "All" does not show all posts - it is a WordPress limitation at this time when using custom statuses.
-I'll seek a workaround like hooking into the query.

-= 0.0.1 =
-* Feature Changes
-    * Beta plugin - just getting started!
-* Technical Information
-    * The plugin now adds a custom post type (tasks) and two new tables to the database.
-* Known Issues
-    * Search ability still to be complete.

 == Plugin Author ==

 Thank you for considering WTG Tasks Manager.